hexalang/Hexa/docs/reference.md

 ### Dynamic Types

 - `Any`: Dynamic type - can be anything at runtime and not checked at compile time, platform-dependent
-- `Any?`: Optional dynamic type - requires null check before use and every returned field is nullable too
+- `Any?`: Optional dynamic type - requires null check before use
 - `Unknown` and `Unknown?`: Same, but needs to be casted to a specific type before use

 ### Composite Types